Order ahead to pick up at the Farmer's Market!

 How much will it cost?

-The price is $4.25 per pound hanging weight.
+The price is $4.50 per pound hanging weight.
 This includes processing, so there are no other fees unless specified on the cut sheet.
-Right now the animals average 830 lbs hanging weight, which would have a total of $$882 per quarter.
+Right now, the animals average 830 lbs hanging weight, which would have a total of $900 per quarter.
+(Prices subject to change)

 What is a hanging weight?

-Hanging weight is a weight the butcher gives us after the animal has been killed, blood drained, head, hide, feet, entrails & organs removed.
+Hanging weight is the weight after the animal has been killed, blood drained, head, hide, feet, entrails & organs removed.

 What are the animals fed?

-The animals are fed whole milk as calves (we have a few dairy cows that are milked to feed the calves).
-They are then fed a ration of corn, free choice salt/ mineral and protein pellets.
-The pellets also contain vitamins and protein to keep them healthy and growing.
-They are out in the pasture most of the day with access to a shed to get out of the weather.
+The animals are fed whole milk as calves (we have a few dairy cows that we milk to feed the calves).
+They are then fed a ration of corn, free-choice salt/ mineral and protein pellets.
+The pellets also contain vitamins to keep them healthy and growing.
+They are out in the pasture most of the day with access to a shed to escape the weather.

 Are they given antibiotics?